-Prader-Willi syndrome is a rare disorder present at birth that results in a number of physical, mental and behavioral problems.
-A key feature of Prader-Willi (prah-dur VIL-ee) syndrome is a constant sense of hunger that usually begins after the first year of life.
+Prader-Willi (PRAH-dur VIL-e) syndrome is a rare disorder present at birth that results in a number of physical, mental and behavioral problems.
+A key feature of Prader-Willi syndrome is a constant sense of hunger that usually begins at about 2 years of age.

-People with Prader-Willi syndrome want to eat constantly and usually have trouble controlling their weight.
+People with Prader-Willi syndrome want to eat constantly because they never feel full (hyperphagia) and usually have trouble controlling their weight.
 Many complications of Prader-Willi syndrome are due to obesity.

-If your child has Prader-Willi syndrome, a team of specialists can work with you to manage your child's symptoms and reduce the risk of developing complications.
+If you or your child has Prader-Willi syndrome, a team of specialists can work with you to manage symptoms, reduce the risk of developing complications and improve quality of life.

 May.
 01, 2013